Vyral/base-template/_posts/2018-07-31-how-to-reset-and-guide-your-employees-investment-decisions.md

 **This auto feature is not for every employer, but in the right situation, it may have a positive impact on your employees’ retirement plan health.**

-If you’re interested in reducing your company’s fiduciary liability while dramatically reducing your administrative headaches, so you can get back to running your business, visit www.selectretirementplans.com.
+If you’re interested in reducing your company’s fiduciary liability while dramatically reducing your administrative headaches, so you can get back to running your business, visit [www.selectretirementplans.com](http://www.selectretirementplans.com){: target="_blank"}.

 And if you have any other questions or would like more information, feel free to give us a call or send us an email.
 We look forward to hearing from you soon.